lime02lime/ImageTransformer/readme.md

         -
     Implements Pre normalisation

+First I tried grid predictions

+- Remember to pad the tokens

 Learnings

 - Names are hard
-- Start from the specific, then generalise
+- Start from the specific, then generalise.
+Write out the loopy version, write out the matmul version
+- Think about inputs and outputs and what they mean

 Transformer decoder:

 - The job of the language modeling head is to take the output of the final trans- former layer from the last token N and use it to predict the upcoming word at posi- tion N + 1
+- Decoder inference is the hard bit

 ## Training setup

 First time on device

 ```bash
 source setup_env.sh
 ```